nateCode1/svacketz/README.md

   Q1 --> F1["1,2,3,4"]
   Q2 --> F1
 ```
 Another flaw in this approach is that it requires that each match not only output winners, but that it output winners in order from "most winner" to "least winner".
-If that information is not available, it would be possible to use the seeding to determine which winners should be awareded a higher seed in subsequent rounds.
+If that information is not available, it would be possible to use the seeding to determine which winners should be awarded a higher seed in subsequent rounds.

 It bears mention that winners from a single match not being placed together in subsequent matches could be viewed as a positive depending on the application.

-Either of these solutions is valid, however when looking at [Case 2](#case-2-participants-per-match-not-divisible-by-winners-per-match), solution 2 is prefered, as in that case it is impossible to have all winners from a match end up in the same match in the next round.
+Either of these solutions is valid, however when looking at [Case 2](#case-2-participants-per-match-not-divisible-by-winners-per-match), solution 2 is preferred, as in that case it is impossible to have all winners from a match end up in the same match in the next round.

 <details>
   <summary>What about having a single winner?</summary>